Constipation and Defecation Problems

 Constipation is one of the most frequent gastrointestinal complaints in the USA and Western countries.
-There are at least 2.5 million doctor visits for constipation in the USA each year and hundreds of millions of dollars are spent for laxatives yearly.
+There are at least 2.5 million doctor visits for constipation in the USA each year, and hundreds of millions of dollars are spent on laxatives yearly.

 Constipation is often thought of as a decrease in frequency of stools and many people believe they are constipated if they do not have a bowel movement each day.
-This is not correct as many persons have as few as 3 bowel movements each week and are healthy.
+This is not correct, as many persons have as few as three bowel movements each week and are healthy.
 For many people, constipation means too much straining with bowel movements, passage of small hard stools or a sense that they have not completely emptied their bowels.
+The American College of Gastroenterology defines constipation based upon symptoms including unsatisfactory defecation with either infrequent stools, difficult stool passage or both.
 Any recent change in bowel habits, if persistent, may be cause for concern.

 Constipation most commonly occurs when the waste (stool) that forms after food is digested moves too slowly (slow transit) as it passes through the digestive tract.
 Dehydration, changes in diet and activity, and certain drugs are frequently to blame to slow transit of stool.
 When stool moves slowly, too much water is absorbed from the stool, and it becomes hard and dry.
 Gradual enlargement of the rectum and poor coordination of the pelvic and anal muscles sometimes contribute to or cause constipation.
 Sometimes a combination of these processes occurs.
 Another cause, bowel obstruction (blockage), is serious but uncommon.